ssvlabs/ssv/ibft/IBFT.md

 #### START Procedure

 START procedure is initiated at the beginning of an instance, and only once per instance.
-It includes the slot number λ (which is also used as the instance identifier) and the duty data inputValue.
-Both are taken from the Eth2 node.
+It includes the instance height λ and the duty data inputValue taken from the Eth2 node.

 When the START procedure is initiated, all of the validator nodes set the timer to expire after t(r).